 Most individuals may not be able to produce wheat on their property, but there are things people can do to be more self-reliant and to prepare for a worsening food shortage.
 During the first World Wars (I and II) residents in Britain and in the United States planted what is now called a victory gardens.
 Because a lot of the farmers and farmhands were off fighting in the war a food shortage in a lot of areas in the world was created.
 Not much different than what is happening now with the quarantine.
 Workers are unable to go to work and help keep the supply of food coming.
 A lot of the small businesses that help support the flow of food in the United States will possibly shutter their doors due to financial crisis.

-The May 1942 issue of Popular Mechanics ran an article on Victory Gardens.
+Popular Mechanics ran an article on Victory Gardens.
 The article titled “18,000,000 Gardens for Victory” has some very good information in it.
 The article starts out by saying:

 Two years ago the home gardener leaned on his hoe and said: “It’s a hobby”